-We happen to know individuals who cannot attend any event on their own—they need a partner for everything, typically because they've been in a long-term relationship for a good part of their life and it is all they know.
-(We should also mention that we have plenty of coupled-up pals that are fine with flying solo!)
-When you're single in your 30s, you likely find yourself sans wingman a lot—many of your friends have married and started families, so if you're not dating anyone, it can be hard to rope someone in to being your plus-one to obligatory events like birthday parties, engagement parties, etc. So, you get used to going it alone, which is a good thing, because life is long and unpredictable, and though you will absolutely find a partner if you want one, there are inevitably times in which you have to fly solo.
+Some (not all) individuals simply cannot attend any event on their own— they need a partner for everything, typically because they've been in a long-term relationship for a good part of their life and it is all they know.
+(It should be mentioned that are plenty of coupled-up pals that are fine with flying solo!)
+When you're single in your 30s, you likely find yourself sans wingman a lot — many of your friends have married and started families, so if you're not dating anyone, it can be hard to rope someone in to being your plus-one to obligatory events like birthday parties, engagement parties, etc. So, you get used to going it alone, which is a good thing, because life is long and unpredictable, and though you will absolutely find a partner if you want one, there are inevitably times in which you have to fly solo.
 You're way ahead of the curve on being okay with this.

 This doesn't always feel true, but bear with us.
 To start with, you know yourself better than you did in your 20s, which means you're pre-screening suitors with stricter criteria now.
-Secondly, if we're getting real real, it's far less likely that a guy is going to waste your time when you're in your 30s—those guys tend to date girls in their 20s.
-Case in point: We have a 24-year-old friend who recently met a 38-year-old guy on Raya.
-He told her—in the same day—that he was "ready to stop playing the field and settle down" and that he would "never date a girl in her 30s because she's just looking for marriage."
-Spoiler alert: That guy played her, hard—he was 100% not looking to settle down, but lucky for all the 30-somethings out there, he also knew someone his own age wouldn't allow his antics.
+Secondly, it's far less likely that a person is going to waste your time when you're in your 30s.
+Case in point: I have a 24-year-old friend who recently met a 38-year-old man on Raya.
+He told her — in the same day — that he was "ready to stop playing the field and settle down" and that he would "never date a girl in her 30s because she's just looking for marriage."
+Spoiler alert: That guy played her, hard — he was 100 percent not looking to settle down, but lucky for all the 30-somethings out there, he also knew someone his own age wouldn't allow his antics (even if they're not looking for marriage, as not everyone is).

-We recently invited a married friend to Spain to watch another friend's band play a show at the Primavera festival, and the reply we received was unexpectedly dour coming from someone who once traveled the world as if it were a small town.
+I recently invited a married friend to Spain to watch another friend's band play a show at the Primavera festival, and the reply I received was unexpectedly sour coming from someone who once traveled the world as if it were a small town.
 She couldn't get away on a whim, she said, because she's married, and has a child, and now has to plan everything she does with her family and with lots of advance notice.
-While vacationing with a doting husband and adorable child sounds so lovely, and we can't wait for that phase of life, there is something so liberating about being able to instantly say "Heck yes!" when a friend invites you on a last-minute trip to Tokyo.
+While vacationing with a doting husband and adorable child sounds so lovely, and I can't wait for that phase of life, there is something so liberating about being able to instantly say "Heck yes!" when a friend invites you on a last-minute trip to Tokyo.

 If you're single in your 30s, chances are you've watched quite a few friends get hitched and make babies.
 While initially these milestones may incite jealousy, eventually the rose-colored glasses come off and you get to see them for what they really are—trade-offs that require a lot of work.
 This isn't to say they're not worth the sacrifice, it just means that the longer you wait to make these moves, the more time you will have to think mindfully about which scenarios actually make you happiest.
 Maybe you always thought you wanted children, for example, but after seeing the reality of what that entails you've changed your mind.
 Maybe you figured you would be a stay-at-home mom, but then you heard firsthand from friends how challenging that can be and have decided to remain committed to some version of your career.
 Maybe, after watching friends struggle with money, you've decided financial stability is an important criteria for anyone you seriously consider as a life partner.
 Whatever the revelation may be, you probably wouldn't have known it with such clarity had you not been able to bear witness to the trials and tribulations of your trailblazing friends.